 Water Street Landing, located close to the center of downtown Brunswick just off Route 1 on Water Street, provides access to the Androscoggin River below the Brunswick dam.
 This facility, which opens 1/2 hr before sunrise and closes 1/2 hr after sunset, has a cement boat ramp and a large parking lot.
 At this location, the Androscoggin River flows into Merrymeeting Bay, which then links with both the upper and lower portions of the Kennebec River.

-Sawyer Park, located on the Bath Road between Brunswick and Bath, provides excellent access to the New Meadows River.
+Sawyer Park, located on the Bath Road in Brunswick just before the boundary with West Bath, provides excellent access to the New Meadows River.
 This facility offers anglers a cement ramp, float, large parking area, picnic tables and an out-house.

-Another site in Brunswick is Simpson Point Boat Ramp, located at the head of Middle Bay.
-To find this town maintained site, take Route 24 south from Route I in Brunswick, continue south along Main Street to the Mere Point Road, from there to the Simpson Point Road and follow this road until it ends.
-This single cement boat ramp, which is not usable at low tide, is not recommended for boats over 24 feet.
+watercraft.
+This site has an older single cement boat ramp located at the head of Middle Bay, which accomodates only carry-in canoes & kayaks.
+To find this town site, take Route 24 south from Route I in Brunswick, continue south along Main Street to the Mere Point Road, from there to the Simpson Point Road and follow this road until it ends.
 There is minimal parking, if any, along the roadside.

 Other sites in the Brunswick region that are closer to open water can be found in South Harpswell and on Bailey Island.
 One can get to the Harpswell sites from Route I by taking Route 24 south, then Route 123 south.
 At the end of Route 123 lies the South Harpswell Boat Ramp.
 This site has a boat ramp, but car and boat trailer parking are not permitted.
 Privately owned Dolphin Marine Service, located nearby, has a paved boat ramp, dock, ample parking, restrooms and charges a ramp fee.